What do lenders look for in a home loan application?

 How much income do you need to get a mortgage?

-The answer of course depends on how much you’re borrowing.
+The answer, of course, depends on how much you’re borrowing.
 To get an idea, check out our mortgage calculator.
-Enter the amount your looking to borrow, set the period to 30 years and the interest rate at 7%.
-That is the approximate period and rate the banks test your affordability at.
-Note however that some banks require a 25 year term for investment properties.
-The period they will use also depends on how many working years you have left to repay your mortgage.
+Enter the amount you want to borrow, set the period to 30 years, and set the interest rate at 8%.
+That is the approximate period and rate the banks use to test your affordability at the time of writing (October 2024).
+However, some banks require a 25-year term for investment properties.
+The period they will use, also depends on how many working years you have left to repay your mortgage.

-Be aware that any debt you have will be taken into account when the lender calculates your income.
-They’ll also make the calculations on the assumption that your credit card and overdraft limits will be maxed out.
+Be aware that any debt you have, will also be taken into account when the lender calculates your income.
+They’ll also make the calculations assuming that your credit card and overdraft limits will be maxed out.
 They don’t take into account whether you never use the overdraft or if you pay off your credit card each month.
-For that reason, reduce down your credit card and overdrafts limits as much as possible.
+Therefore, reduce your credit card and overdraft limits as much as possible.
 Or even better, cancel them outright!
-If you’re concerned about your debt, have a look at our blog on getting a mortgage when you have debt.
+If you’re concerned about your debt, look at our blog on getting a mortgage when you have debt.

-For those that are self-employed, the main banks will generally require at least two years of proven income.
-This means two years of accountant financials and IR tax summaries.
-If you have been in business for less than two years, have a read of our blog how to get a mortgage if self-employed for less than two years.
+The main banks will generally require at least two years of proven income if you are self-employed.
+This means two years of accountant financials and IRD tax summaries.
+If you have been in business for less than two years, have read our blog on how to get a mortgage if self-employed for less than two years.

 How does my credit score impact my home loan application?

 It depends on the lender.
-Banks are reasonably conservative when it comes to assessing an applicant’s eligibility based on their credit score.
-Non-bank lenders are more flexible and risk tolerant, however they do charge higher interest rates as a result.
-See our blogs getting a mortgage with bad credit and getting a mortgage after being discharged from bankruptcy.
+Banks are reasonably conservative when assessing an applicant’s eligibility based on their credit score.
+Non-bank lenders are more flexible and risk-tolerant.
+However, they do charge higher interest rates as a result.
+See our blogs about getting a mortgage with bad credit and getting a mortgage after being discharged from bankruptcy.

 How do my spending habits affect my home loan application?

 This topic is an evolving one.
-The recent Credit Contracts and Consumer Finance Act (CCCFA) has made banks much more conservative in their approach.
+In recent years, the Credit Contracts and Consumer Finance Act (CCCFA) made banks much more conservative in their approach.
+They treated an applicant’s current spending as indicative of future spending, which doesn’t take into account that the vast majority of people adjust their spending if needed once they have a mortgage.

 The quality of the information in the home loan application matters

 What happens if you don’t provide the correct documentation to prove all of the above?
-At best you’ll have to go backwards and forwards with the lender, at worst they may decline you outright.
-This is where a mortgage broker adds a lot of value, we manage the application process to ensure you’re putting your best foot forward when applying for a loan.
-If you’re looking to purchase a property or restructure a current mortgage, get in touch and we’ll help you get sorted.
+At best, you’ll have to go backwards and forwards with the lender; at worst, they may decline you outright.
+This is where a mortgage adviser adds a lot of value.
+We manage the application process to ensure you’re putting your best foot forward when applying for a loan.
+If you want to purchase a property or restructure a current mortgage, get in touch, and we’ll help you get sorted.